“A Spade With Which To Dig”

 Students Who Are Not Suited To Teach

-However, after a student has studied for a number of years in a Yeshiva and has received a firm Torah foundation, it is best to direct him according to his talent and ambition – whether in the field of Torah, viz., education or Rabbinate, or towards some practical occupation which suits his character, for example, business management.
+However, after a student has studied for a number of years in a Yeshiva and has received a firm Torah foundation, it is best to direct him according to his talent and ambition – whether in the field of Torah, such as the field of education or the Rabbinate, or towards a practical occupation which suits his character, for example, business management.

 As far as our present inquiry is concerned, if a person finds that he is not suited to be a teacher or to serve in the Rabbinate, he is no longer permitted to study Torah on a full time basis and to be supported by the community or from charity.

-This is the path which we follow at the Yeshiva Har Bracha.
-Upon completion of the standard course of study, which lasts five years (and includes military service), each student chooses the path in life that he feels truly suits him – whether in religious or secular vocations.
+This is the path which we follow at the Har Bracha Yeshiva.
+Upon completion of the standard course of study, which lasts five years (and includes military service), each student chooses the path in life which he feels truly suits him – whether in religious or secular vocations.
 The Yeshiva, for its part, encourages each student to be true to his unique character.
-In this manner, many of our students go on to learn a profession, and they do this on the most prestigious level that they possibly can according to their ability.
-At the same time, they continue to set fixed times for Torah study each day, internalizing values of self-sacrifice and love for the Torah and its study and for the scrupulous performance of the commandments.
-They also strive to practice much charity and kindness, to aid in the development of the Land of Israel, and to sanctify God’s sacred name.
+In this manner, many of our students go on to learn a profession, doing so on as high a level as possible, according to their ability.
+At the same time, they continue to set fixed times for Torah study every day, internalizing values of self-sacrifice and love for the Torah and its study and for the scrupulous performance of the commandments.
+They also strive to practice a great deal of charity and kindness, to aid in the development of the Land of Israel, and to sanctify God’s sacred name.